-In this paper, we introduce a spectral-to-broadband conversion (STBC) which replaces the conversion method proposed by Istomina et al. (2015) to calculate broadband albedo in the waveband 300 - 3000 nm from spectral albedo retrieved from MERIS swath observations by the Melt Pond Detector (MPD) algorithm (Zege et al., 2015).
+In this paper, we introduce a spectral-to-broadband conversion (STBC) which replaces the conversion method proposed by 25 Istomina et al. (2015) to calculate broadband albedo in the waveband 300 - 3000 nm from spectral albedo retrieved from MERIS swath observations by the Melt Pond Detector (MPD) algorithm (Zege et al., 2015).
 With these new broadband albedo values, we improve the validation results of the MPD algorithm by Istomina et al. (2015).
 The new MERIS broadband albedo can be used to evaluate and validate other albedo products from different satellite observations and to test albedo parameterizations in climate models and atmospheric reanalyses.
-As the MPD algorithm additionally retrieves the melt pond fraction from MERIS observations, it is possible for the first time to include simultaneous derived broadband albedo values and melt pond fractions into climate models and atmospheric reanalyses.
+As the MPD algorithm additionally retrieves the melt pond fraction from

+30 MERIS observations, it is possible for the first time to include simultaneous derived broadband albedo values and melt pond fractions into climate models and atmospheric reanalyses.

-After a short description of the MPD algorithm, the empirically derived spectral-to-broadband conversion of the albedo is presented (Sect.
+After a short description of the MPD algorithmwhich derives spectral albedo and melt pond fraction of sea ice from MERIS observations, the empirically derived spectral-to-broadband conversion of the albedo is presented (Sect.
 2).
-It is tested against the conversion techniques by Istomina et al. (2015) and Gao et al. (2004) in Sect.
-3. Section 4 discusses its uncertainty.
-The new broadband albedo of Arctic sea ice retrieved from MERIS observations is validated in Sect.
-5. In Sect.
-6, it is compared with respective values derived from the fifth generation of climate atmospheric reanalysis data sets ERA5 produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) (Hersbach et al., 2018) to investigate the consistency of the sea-ice albedo used in a state-of-the-art atmospheric reanalysis with satellite observations.
-Section 7 concludes our findings.

-For reasons of short expressions, the following sections always refer to albedo products at surface even if they are not explicitly declared as such.
+This conversion It is tested against proposed the conversion techniques by Istomina et al. (2015) and Gao et al. (2004) in Sect.
+3. Section 4

+- 35 discusses its uncertainty.
+The new broadband albedo of Arctic sea ice retrieved from MERIS observations is validated (in Sect.
+5).
+In Sect.
+6, they are it is compared with respective values derived from the fifth generation of climate atmospheric reanalysis data set sets ERA5 produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) (Hersbach et al., 2018) to investigate the consistency of the sea ice sea-ice albedo used in a state-of-the-art atmospheric reanalysis with satellite observations.
+Conclusions are given in Sect.
+7 Section 7 concludes our findings. - 5 For reasons of short expressions, the following sections always refer to albedo products at surface even if they are not explicitly declared as such.